Quasiflats in hierarchically hyperbolic spaces: Background

 \subsection{Hierarchically hyperbolic spaces}

 Throughout this paper, we work with a \emph{hierarchically hyperbolic space}, which is a pair $(\cuco X,\mathfrak S)$ with some additional extra structure described in Definition 1.1 of~\cite{hhs2}.
-Roughly, an HHS consists of: \begin{itemize} \item a quasigeodesic metric space $\cuco X$; \item a set of uniformly hyperbolic spaces $\{\fontact U:U\in\mathfrak S\}$; \item uniformly coarsely-Lipschitz coarsely-surjective maps $\pi_U\co \cuco X\to\fontact U$; \item three relations $\nest$ (a partial order), $\orth$ (an anti-reflexive symmetric relation), $\transverse$ (the complement of $\nest$ and $\orth$) on $\mathfrak S$; \item a unique $\nest$--maximal element of $\mathfrak S$, and a uniform bound on the length of $\nest$--chains in $\mathfrak S$; \item for $U\propnest V$ or $U\transverse V$, a uniformly bounded set $\rho^U_V$; \item for $U\propnest V$, a coarse map $\rho^V_U:\fontact V\to\fontact U$. \end{itemize} Definition 1.1 of~\cite{hhs2} consists of several axioms governing this data; \cite{hhs2} is the main reference for general properties of HHS.
-The properties of HHS which are central to this article are listed below.
+Roughly, an HHS consists of: \begin{itemize} \item a quasigeodesic metric space $\cuco X$; \item a set of uniformly hyperbolic spaces $\{\fontact U:U\in\mathfrak S\}$; \item uniformly coarsely-Lipschitz coarsely-surjective maps $\pi_U\co \cuco X\to\fontact U$; \item three relations $\nest$ (a partial order), $\orth$ (an anti-reflexive symmetric relation), $\transverse$ (the complement of $\nest$ and $\orth$) on $\mathfrak S$; \item a unique $\nest$--maximal element of $\mathfrak S$, and a uniform bound on the length of $\nest$--chains in $\mathfrak S$; \item for $U\propnest V$ or $U\transverse V$, a uniformly bounded set $\rho^U_V$; \item for $U\propnest V$, a coarse map $\rho^V_U:\fontact V\to\fontact U$. \end{itemize} Definition 1.1 of~\cite{hhs2} consists of several axioms governing this data.
+The definition and basic properties of HHSs were first laid out in \cite{hhs1}; below we list \cite{hhs2} as the primary reference since a few of the properties were first established there and this provides for unified notation.
+The properties of HHSs which are central to this article are listed below.